BalloonBox-Inc/SCRTnetwork_analytics/SCRTSybil.md

 Our core goal is to initially provide tools for building financial ecosystems on SCRT as the network gains traffic and user adoption.
 We believe in the value of having a public network with the option and flexibility of data encryption and ultimately believe that mainstream tools for financial services like credit scores will be of the first major requirements for service providers on SCRT.

 ## Value capture for Secret Network ecosystem
 A credit check oracle is both a clear value proposition for existing SCRT holders and an incentive for new or prospective users.
-First, a SCRT credit check oracle will increase Secret Network usability by validating users’ reputation (measured in terms of credit check), and thus will create trust toward users who have been verified by the oracle.
+First, a SCRT credit check oracle will increase Secret Network usability by validating users’ reputation (measured in terms of a credit check), and thus will create trust toward users who have been verified by the oracle.
 Secondly, the oracle promotes interoperability and accessibility for the Secret Network by connecting the chain to crypto exchange platforms.
-Lastly, SCRTSybil enriches the ecosystem by leveraging on the privacy-preserving smart contracts which are distinctive of the Secret network.
+Thirdly, this oracle constitutes a credit scoring service to web2 users, specifically those users who are still unaware of the potential of the SCRT blockchain, yet under their need to use the SCRTSybil oracle will now open a Keplr wallet.
+Fourthly, the Sybil has the potential to expand from the SCRT community to the vast Ethereum community as well.
+Although the Sybil is built on SCRT network infrastructure, realistically it can provide credit score checks to any web3 user, because our credit scoring module fetches data from an exchange like Coinbase (which supports trading of over 100 cryptocurrencies) and thus we are capable to generate credit scores to ETH users too.
+Lastly, SCRTSybil enriches the SCRT ecosystem by leveraging on the privacy-preserving smart contracts which are distinctive of the Secret network.
 We believe the community needs a credit check oracle as soon as possible.
 SCRTSybil aims to provide that.

 ## Team Members
 * Michael Brink